marciaolivetree/mcda-blog/README.md

 ## About the Blog Series

-In my [MCDA blog posts](https://medium.com/@marciaolivetree), I break down complex decisions using practical, hands-on examples in Python.
+In my [MCDA blog series on Medium](https://medium.com/@marciaolivetree), I break down complex decisions using practical, hands-on examples in Python.

 Each method is introduced step-by-step and illustrated with relatable scenarios, so you can follow along or adapt the code to your own projects.

+My goal is to make MCDA more accesible, transparent, and applicable to your own decisions.

 ### Analytic Hierarchy Process (AHP):